cozis/c2html/README.md

 # Install

 ## Supported platforms
-The code is very portable so it's be possible to run it everywhere, although there are only a build and install script for \*nix systems.
+The code is very portable so it's possible to run it everywhere, although there are only a build and install script for \*nix systems.

 ## Install the library
 To install the library, you just need to copy the `c2html.c` and `c2html.h` files wherever you want to use them and compile them as they were your files.
 Since the library is so small, you can also just copy the contents of `c2html` in your own project.